Deeku-Zeus/EcomAPI/Readme.md

 4. **Access the API Container**:
 Execute the following command to enter the ecom-media-player-api container:
     ```bash
-   docker exec -it ecom-web bash
+   docker exec -it ecomapi bash
    composer install
    composer update